KGF: Chapter 2: Distribution

 while Andhra Pradesh and Telangana distribution rights were bagged by Varahi Chalana Chitram.

 Anil Thadani, Farhan Akhtar and Ritesh Sidhwani acquired the distribution rights for the film's Hindi version under the banner AA Films and Excel Entertainment respectively.

 The film was distributed in North America by Sarigama Cinemas.
 The Europe distribution was done through 4Seasons Creations Cinestaan AA distributed the film in Hindi language across various overseas nations.
 The United Kingdom distribution was done through Boleyn Cinemas.
 Radha Krishna Entertainments distributed the film in Australia, New Zealand, Fiji and Papua New Guinea.
 The film was also distributed in Malaysia, Singapore, GCC regions and African nations.

 Home media

-Zee Network acquired the satellite rights of the Kannada, Telugu, Tamil and Malayalam versions.
-Sony Max acquired the satellite rights of the Hindi version.
 The film's digital streaming rights are sold to Amazon Prime Video for all five languages.

 On 16 May 2022, Amazon Prime Video announced that the film was available for early access rental in all five languages at ₹199 for both Prime and non-Prime customers in India.
 The film officially became available for streaming worldwide on Amazon Prime Video on 3 June 2022 in its original Kannada language and in the Hindi, Tamil, Telugu and Malayalam languages.
-The original Kannada-language version of the film was premiered on television on 20 August 2022 on Zee Kannada.
-The Telugu-language version was premiered on 21 August 2022 on Zee Telugu.
-The Tamil-language version was premiered on 31 August 2022 on Zee Tamil.
-The Hindi-language version was premiered on 18 September 2022 on Sony Max.
-The Bengali dub was premiered on Jalsha Movies.